nx-js/observer-util/README.md

 person.age = 87;
 ```

 Queues are automatically scheduling reactions - based on their priority - but they can also be stopped, started and cleared manually at any time.
-Learn more about them [here]().

 </details>